MrWitkowski/wmf-custom-page-object/README.md

 ## Installation
 * bundle #to install bundler
+* rake #to run the rspec specs
-* rake #to run the cucumber features
+* rake features to run the cucumber features